Follow us!

 • A free and responsible search for truth and meaning;

-• The rights of conscience and the use of the democratic process;
+• The right of conscience and the use of the democratic process within our congregation and in society at large;

 • The goal of world community with peace, liberty, and justice for all;